 There is a lot to know about costs and taxes when buying a property in Spain.
 Firstly, for all taxation purposes, it is essential to establish whether or not you are classed as a Spanish resident.You may be considered a resident of Spain if:

-If you are categorised as a resident, property owners are subject to two types of taxation:
+If you are classified as a resident, property owners are subject to two types of taxation:

-Property tax slips are issued by the municipality, normally between the months of September and November.
+Property tax (IBI) slips are issued by the municipality, normally between the months of September and November.
 The rate of tax is usually between 1.1% and 2.0% of the cadastral value of the property.
 Right here you can read more about how to pay IBI.

 If you do pay IRPF, remember to file the relevant forms exempting you from income tax in your home country.

 Non-residents must also pay property tax (IBI), but are also required to pay two different taxes:

 IRNR is only paid on income from property in Spain; taxation on salaries is only applicable for Spanish residents.

 Additional non-residents property tax must be paid, regardless of the property value.
 It is calculated based on three values: